-That’s not to say that your standard headset mics aren’t up to the task: some of the best gaming headsets have surprisingly good chatting capabilities.
+Not that more commonly-used headset mics are insufficient – indeed, several of the best gaming headsets make it hard to tell the difference from a standalone condenser.
 But something I’ve often found when testing headsets is that the focus is very much on delivering good sound to the wearer, not whoever’s on the other end of the line.
-Switching microphone duties to something more dedicated will therefore always do away with the fuzziness and muffling that plague lower-quality headset mics.
+Switching microphone duties to something more dedicated will all but guarantee the elimination of fuzziness and muffling effects that can plague lower-quality headset mics.

-- JLab Talk – the best gaming microphone overall
+- Neat Bumblebee II – the best gaming microphone overall

 - HyperX SoloCast – the best cheap gaming microphone for PC